Here’s How Your Trade KeyCorp (KEY) Aggressively Right Now

 KEY’s Market Performance

-KEY stocks went up by 1.72% for the week, with a monthly jump of 11.02% and a quarterly performance of 8.42%, while its annual performance rate touched -28.57%.
-The volatility ratio for the week stands at 3.67% while the volatility levels for the past 30 days are set at 3.47% for KeyCorp.
-The simple moving average for the period of the last 20 days is 2.17% for KEY stocks with a simple moving average of -1.65% for the last 200 days.
+KEY stocks went down by -2.52% for the week, with a monthly jump of 6.87% and a quarterly performance of 6.16%, while its annual performance rate touched -30.21%.
+The volatility ratio for the week stands at 3.59% while the volatility levels for the past 30 days are set at 3.63% for KeyCorp.
+The simple moving average for the period of the last 20 days is -0.63% for KEY stocks with a simple moving average of -2.79% for the last 200 days.

 Analysts’ Opinion of KEY